AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-analytics.md

 ### Adobe Analytics with IMS authentication {#configuration-parameters-ims}

-An IMS configuration is required to properly integrate Adobe Analytics with AEM as a Cloud Service.
+The integration of Adobe Experience Manager as a Cloud Service (AEMaaCS) with Adobe Analytics via the Analytics Standard API requires the configuration of Adobe IMS (Identity Management System).

 See [Setting Up IMS Integrations for AEM as a Cloud Service](/help/security/setting-up-ims-integrations-for-aem-as-a-cloud-service.md) to learn how to create the IMS configuration.